-- 6.8 Tail lifts must never be left in the middle position; they must either be fully lowered or closed after loading/unloading.
-6.9 Children are not permitted to ride scooters at any time, or be - 6.9 Children are not permitted to ride scooters at any time, or be carried as passengers. - 6.10 Mobile phones must not be used whilst riding or driving. - 6.11 Keys must be removed from the ignition of all vehicles when parked or not in use. - 6.12 Riders or passengers on scooters or motorbikes must not carry unsecured loads. - 6.13 Hover-boards, electric balance boards or equivalent (non road legal) electric scooters are prohibited from site (disabled blue badge holders may be permitted to ride electric vehicles to aid access, with permission. - 6.14 Vehicles must be driven or ridden as per manufacturer's instructions and with the set number of passengers.
+- 6.8 Tail lifts must never be left in the middle position; they must either be fully lowered or closed after loading/unloading.6.9 Children are not permitted to ride scooters at any time, or be carried as passengers. - 6.10 Mobile phones must not be used whilst riding or driving.
+6.11 Keys must be removed from the ignition of all vehicles when parked or not in use. - 6.12 Riders or passengers on scooters or motorbikes must not carry unsecured loads. - 6.13 Hover-boards, electric balance boards or equivalent (non road legal) electric scooters are prohibited from site (disabled blue badge holders may be permitted to ride electric vehicles to aid access, with permission. - 6.14 Vehicles must be driven or ridden as per manufacturer's instructions and with the set number of passengers.
 (Eg. A 2-seat buggy must not carry more than 1 passenger with the driver no standing on the back). - 6.15 Breaches to this guidance may result in vehicle keys being taken and vehicles confiscated until teams leave site.